pounard/goat-mapper/README.md

  - [ ] identify relations using a predicitable name, and a direction, so that all relations and their inverse relations can be identified,

- - [ ] implement an intermediate representation of the entity graph for builders to rely upon a single and simple samantic to build entities and relations,

- - [ ] create various compilation passes for the intermediate representation,
+ - [ ] create various compilation passes after builder for fixing data.

- - [ ] create intermediate reprensentation to live graph builder.

 Priority 1, we need it before being able to use it: